8 Satisfying MSN Careers Nurse Leaders Should Consider

 Teaching isn’t easy though.
 Unlike a standard nursing role, you don’t get to leave work behind when you’re off the job site.
 Teaching often means answering emails whenever your students need you and it may not be as financially lucrative as other nursing positions—so dedication to this important role is key.

-2. Clinical Director of Education
+2. Clinical director of education

-They’re responsible for rolling out education to all the different disciplines they have students or residents in—this can include student nurses, interns, residents, medical students and student medical assistants.
+They’re responsible for rolling out education to all the different disciplines they have students or residents in—this can include current and student nurses, interns, residents, medical students and student medical assistants.
 This often means developing training around topics like clinical skills, processes, policies and other topics.
 They work with clinical mangers to determine what kind of education is needed and implement the highest standards of care within the training.

 If you’d like to learn more about the details of this role, check out our article, “What Does a Clinical Educator Do?
 A look at the Nurses Guiding the Next Generation.”